From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Introduction

-To address these limitations, this study proposes an automated experimental design framework for artificial society simulation and reasoning (hereinafter referred to as the framework), offering a practical tool that enables researchers to independently design and conduct experiments.
-Inspired by the film production process, the framework conceptualizes experiment design as the making of a film and divides it into three stages: (1) \textbf{Script Composition}: a Screenwriter Agent generates multiple candidate experimental schemes based on user requirements; (2) \textbf{Script Finalization}: a Director Agent evaluates these schemes across dimensions such as scientific validity and feasibility, then selects the final one; (3) \textbf{Actor Generation}: an Actor Factory creates experimental agents endowed with attributes and relational networks according to the finalized script.
-By introducing specialized LLM agents into each stage, the framework achieves a systematic and automated experimental design process.
+To address these challenges, we propose \textbf{FSTS}, an automated framework for experimental design for artificial-society simulation and reasoning.
+Inspired by film production, FSTS casts experimental design as a three-stage pipeline: (1) \textbf{Script Composition}, where a Screenwriter Agent generates multiple candidate experimental schemes from user requirements; (2) \textbf{Script Finalization}, where a Director Agent evaluates candidates along multiple dimensions and selects a final scheme; and (3) \textbf{Actor Generation}, where an Actor Factory instantiates experimental agents with attributes and relationship networks specified by the script.
+By introducing domain-specialized LLM agents and explicit intermediate artifacts at each stage, FSTS systematizes and automates the experimental design workflow while maintaining interpretability and user control.